cozy/cozy-guidelines/process/support-request.md

 ## Support Request

-Here is the process that occurs when a user require assistance via the forum, IRC or Cozy Cloud contact email.
+Here is the process that occurs when a user requires assistance via the forum, IRC or Cozy Cloud contact email:

 1. A team member answers to the user and invite him to share his problem on the forum.